lightningmcqueen80/waitForElements/README.md

 ### Issues

-You can report any issues or any unexpected behaviour in the [issues](https://github.com/lightningmcqueen80/waitForElements/issues) tab.
+You can report any issues or any unexpected behavior in the [issues](https://github.com/lightningmcqueen80/waitForElements/issues) tab.

 ### Contributing

-Contributing is always welcome, you can create a pull request to modify or extend the library, submit them in the [Pull requests](https://github.com/lightningmcqueen80/waitForElements/issues) tab.
+Contributing is always welcome, you can create a pull request to modify or extend the library, then submit it in the [Pull requests](https://github.com/lightningmcqueen80/waitForElements/issues) tab.

 ### License